azreco/azreco-tts-python/README.md

-# AzReco Speech Recognition API Python example
+# AzReco Text To Speech API Python example
-Example python script to help you integrate with our speech recognition API.
+Example python script to help you integrate with our text-to-speech API.

-This is an example python script for uploading audio(.wav , .mp3 , .opus, .m4a) or video(.mp4 , .mkv) file and saving the transcript into a .json file.
+This is an example python script for uploading text file and saving the audio into a .wav file.

 # Supporting languages
 AZERBAIJANI (az-AZ)

 TURKISH  (tr-TR)

-RUSSIAN  (ru-RU)

 # Requirements